urduhack/urduhack/docs/handbook/normalization.rst

 Pre-processing for Tokenization
 --------------------------------

 Tokenization is a core process of Natural Language Processing.
-You have to do to tokenization in order to process data of any language.
+It is needed in order to process data of any language.
 To make the tokenization of urdu text easy and efficient, it is necessary to add spaces before and after urdu/numeric digits and spaces after punctuations.

 Adding spaces before and after digits (numeric and urdu)